AbdulHaseebKashmirii/portfolio_website/src/content/blog/adding-new-post.md

 ## Bonus

 ### Image compression
+`Data Ana`

-When you put images in the blog post (especially for images under `public` directory), it is recommended that the image is compressed.
-This will affect the overall performance of the website.
+When you put images in the blog post (especially for images under  directory), it is recommended that the image is compressed.
+This will affect the overall performance of the website.'love'

 My recommendation for image compression sites.